 - Removal of bats from inside buildings

-- Safe and permanent eviction of bat colonies
+- Safe, humane and permanent eviction

-- Repairs and cleanup
+- Exclusionary repairs and cleanup

-- Bat boxes built and installed
+- Bat boxes - built and installed

-Bats are extremely beneficial to humans - a small bat can eat 1,200 mosquito-sized insects in an hour, while larger bats predate on bigger insect pests - beetles, moths, and roaches.
+Bats are extremely beneficial to humans.
+They play an essential role in controlling insect pests.
+One small bat can eat 1,200 mosquito-sized insects in an hour, while larger bats predate on bigger insect pests - beetles, moths, and roaches.

-Lone Bat on Exterior Wall
+Bat on Exterior Wall

-If you have found a single bat clinging to an outside wall, it may just be resting - sleeping, or it might be weak and in need of help.
-To find the nearest wildlife hospital, use the WildHelp App of Google Wildlife Rehabilitator.
+If you have found a bat lower on a wall, exposed, it might be young, weak and in need of help.
+To find the nearest wildlife hospital, use the WildHelp App or Google Wildlife Rehabilitator.